The best and the worst Air Force recruiting slogans of all time

 1. “Aim High”

 Easily the best slogan the Air Force ever used.
 Aim High is so good, the Air Force had to bring it back.
 It’s fast, snappy, memorable, and says all you need to know: we think we’re the best branch, so why try to join the Army or Navy?
-I don’t know why they changed it and they probably couldn’t tell you either but it sounds like a decision Merrill McPeak made.
+I don’t know why they changed it and they probably couldn’t tell you either but whatever they changed it to had to be the Merrill McPeak uniform of Air Force slogan.

 2. “Uno Ab Alto (One From on High)”